Darkle/BlueLoss-Android-App/devNotes.md

 To install your apk via the terminal, tun `adb install /path/to/apk-debug.apk`

 We use the broadcast receiver for detecting network changes in Android Marshmellow (6) and below.
 We use Job Schedulers to check for network changes in Android Nougat(7) and above.

+The built in android emulator in IntelliJ seems to crash my system, so try using Androidx86 with virtualbox to test on Oreo.
+-- to get the virtualbox emulator to show up as a device when you click run in IntelliJ, first on the commandline, type `adb connect 192.168.1.5:5555` and change the IP to whatever the ip is of the virtualbox vm.